dgopstein/clust.bin.pair/README.md

 ## Installation and Use

-You can install the latest development version from GitHub:
+You can install the latest release from CRAN:

-    install.packages("devtools")
-	devtools::install_github("dgopstein/clust.bin.pair")
+    install.packages("clust.bin.pair")

 To use, load as follows: